 As horror fans, we go crazy for practical effects.
 Genre output from the 1980s was rife with expertly rendered practical FX work.
 By the mid-’80s, the effects had become the main attraction of many of the films released in that era.
 In some cases, the practical FX work was the only draw.
 With that in mind, we are taking a look at a series of films from the ’80s and ’90s with effects work that outshined the film in which it was featured.

 Some of these movies are outright bad; some simply aren’t as good as the effects are.
-Either way, they’re worth watching for the creature effects and gore.
+Either way, they’re worth watching for the creature FX and gore.

 With this list, we’ll be looking at pictures from all across that range.
-Most of them are low budget features that spent the bulk of their money on effects, and in a lot of cases, that was probably a good thing.
+Most of them are low budget features that spent the bulk of their money on effects, and in a lot of cases, that was probably the right choice.

 Waxwork II: Lost in Time

 Waxwork was a movie with great FX by Hellraiser’s Bob Keen, but it had a story to back it up.
-In Waxwork II, the effects are about as good but the script is half as good as that of its predecessor.
-While Waxwork II is somewhat fun and watchable, it wouldn’t be nearly as easy to digest without such impressive creature work.The Lurking Fear
+In Waxwork II, the effects are almost as good but the script is half as good as that of its predecessor.
+While Waxwork II is somewhat fun and watchable, it wouldn’t be nearly as easy to digest without such impressive creature design.

 One of Full Moon’s many H.P.
 Lovecraft adaptations, The Lurking Fear had great potential that it did not meet.
 Despite some acting talent with Ashley Laurence and Jeffrey Combs, it’s just a mess.
 But, at the very least, it has really strong and surprisingly creepy monster design.